anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 attack more inconvenient.

 ## Ethereum Events Attestation
 We want to store events from the smart contracts of our bridge onto Namada.
-We need to have consensus on these events, we will only include those that have been seen and validated by at least 2/3 of the staking validators in the blockchain storage.
+We will include events that have been seen by at least one validator, but will not act on them until they have been seen by at least 2/3 of voting power.

 There will be multiple types of events emitted.
 Validators should ignore improperly formatted events.
 Raw events from Ethereum are converted to a